Sampson Battis

-Sampson Battis (about 1752 - 1847) was an African-American slave who fought in the American Revolution.
+Sampson Battis (about 1752 – 1847) was an African-American slave who fought in the American Revolution.

 Early life

 Sampson was enslaved to Colonel Archelaus Moore, a farmer in Merrimack, New Hampshire, United States, who promised to free him if he would fight in the war.
 Battis agreed and Colonel Moore volunteered him to fill the local quota of men for the army.

 Military

-Sampson enlisted in the company of Captain Benjamin Sias (who married Archelaus Moore's youngest child Abigail) and was at Fort Edward, New York at the time of General Borgoyne's invasion, being in the service at that time from October 4 to October 26, 1777.
+Sampson enlisted in the company of Captain Benjamin Sias (who married Archelaus Moore's youngest child Abigail) and was at Fort Edward, New York at the time of General Borgoyne's invasion, being in the service at that time from October 4 to 26, 1777.

 He was a volunteer for three months in Colonel Thomas Stickney's regiment.
 In the same year, he is on the muster roll of Captain Nathaniel Head's company.
 He enlisted for three months on August 20.
 November 20 he is recorded as a deserter.
 Since the company was actually discharged on November 25, Sampson may have anticipated his discharge.

 Sampson Battis has a grave stone in the Moore section of the burial ground at Canterbury Center with the inscription "Sampson Battis, Head's Company, Reynold's New Hampshire, Rev. War."